lukelliot/downballot-network/README.md

 ### `yarn serve`

 Runs the backend server in development at [http://localhost:8080](http://localhost:8080).<br />
-In development, it is proxied via the `package.json` `proxy` configuration.
+In development, it is proxied via the `package.json` `proxy` configuration.<br/>
+Nodemon is used for restarting the browser on saved changes.

 ### `yarn dev`